-The purpose of reference and background checks is to confirm information which the candidate has already provided and to ensure that no other aspect of their professional or personal background would jeopardize their candidacy.
+The purpose of reference check and background checks is to confirm information which the candidate has already provided and to ensure that no other aspect of their professional or personal background would jeopardize their candidacy.

 These checks are not part of the evaluation process to decide between competing candidates since your own screening and interviewing process is meant to accomplish that.
 Asking candidates to provide their references prior to receiving an offer will likely be met with resistance, since most candidates guard their referees from being asked to provide a reference too often.
 They will not want to use up this favour if they are not in the final stage of being offered the job.

-Reference checks should involve at least two former supervisors, a peer/colleague and a subordinate (if the position involves staff management).
+A reference check should involve at least two former supervisors, a peer/colleague and a subordinate (if the position involves staff management).
 This provides a 360° view of the candidate’s personality and performance.

-The reference report based on the conversations with the referees should capture as many verbatim remarks as possible.
+The reference check based on the conversations with the referees should capture as many verbatim remarks as possible.
 The reference questions should encourage open ended responses rather than “yes” / “no” answers and should explore both general areas such as work habits, notable strengths and areas for improvement, interpersonal skills with subordinates, peers and superiors, as well as specific skill and personality requirements for the position under consideration.

 Background checks confirm the educational and professional qualifications that have been claimed by the candidate.
 A criminal background check will reveal the existence of any criminal record for which a pardon has not been granted.